BlueQuartzSoftware/DREAM3DSuperbuild/ReadMe.md

   + Windows defaults to Visual Studio.
 Be sure the CMake generator that you select ends with "Win64"
   + macOS and Linux default to "MakeFiles".
 + When the process is finished a complete DREAM.3D application should be waiting for you to run.

+## Alternate Download Site ##

+If your corporate policy does not allow downloading from GitHub but does allow http downloading from http://dream3d.bluequartz.net then use the following CMake variable to use this alternate download site:

+    DREAM3D_USE_CUSTOM_DOWNLOAD_SITE=ON

+All sources and prebuilt binaries will be downloaded from the dream3d.bluequartz.net domain.

 ## Resources ##